lehoff/erlware_commons/doc/signatures.md

 		lists:seq(1,100)).

 Here we actually create everything using the Signature.
 So we don't need one function for each type.
-We can have on function that can create anything that implements the Signature.
+We can have one function that can create anything that implements the Signature.
 That is the magic of Signatures.
-Otherwise, this does the exact same thing as the dict create dictionary.
+Otherwise, this does the exact same thing as the dict `create_dict/1`.

 We are going to use two function calls in our timing.
 One that updates data and one that returns data, just to get good coverage.
 For our